HDFGroup/hsds/docs/design/obj_store_schema.md

 A set of filters may be applied when writing and reading the chunk from object storage.
 The filters applied to a specific chunk are stored in the object storage metadata (Description TBD).

+Note: There is no explicit linking from the dataset schema to the dataset's chunks.
+However, given a dataset shape and layout, the set of possible chunk ids can be determined and then the storage system queried to see if the chunk exists or not.

 #### Chunk key

 The chunk storage key is of the form: